AP Top 25 Takeaways: Franklin, Penn State still chasing elite; Big 12 race takes twist; UVA's upset

 Johnson ran for five scores last week against Texas Tech and he and Howard combined for four TD passes in blowout of TCU.

-The Big 12 would love to avoid another Red River Showdown in the home of the Dallas Cowboys in December.
+The Big 12 would love to avoid another Red River Showdown at the home of the Dallas Cowboys in December.

 Whether it happens could come down to Nov.
-4. Oklahoma State hosting Oklahoma for the last Bedlam game for the foreseeable future and Kansas State is visiting Texas.
+4. Oklahoma State hosts Oklahoma for the last Bedlam game for the foreseeable future and Kansas State visits Texas.

 OU does not play K-State in the regular season and Texas does not play Oklahoma State.

-The first big upset of the season was pulled off by one of the most unlikely teams.

-North Carolina looked primed to reach November unbeaten, but the Tar Heels defense couldn’t get UVA of the field and Maye was inaccurate (24 for 48) while throwing for 347 yards.

-AROUND THE COUNTRY: Heisman Caleb Williams’ college career will most likely end without a College Football Playoff appearance.
+AROUND THE COUNTRY: Heisman winner Caleb Williams’ college career will most likely end without a College Football Playoff appearance.
 No. 14 Utah, which has won three straight against USC, handed the 18th-ranked Trojans a second straight loss with a walk-off field goal.
 USC’s season is in danger spiraling down the stretch and the Utes are not going to give up their Pac-12 crown without a fight. … Miami beat Clemson with a goal-line stand in overtime, the Hurricanes’ first victory over the Tigers since 2010.
 That was also the last time before this season Clemson lost as many as three ACC games. … No. 17 Tennessee looked as if it was heading for its first two-game winning streak against Alabama since 2004, but the 11th-ranked Crimson Tide shut out the Vols in the second half to make it 16 out of 17 in the rivalry.
 “Obviously a pretty fun second half,” Tide coach Nick Saban said.
 For all the angst about ‘Bama, it rolls into its off week unbeaten in the SEC and waiting for another huge game against No. 19 LSU … Mississippi State’s 7-3 victory against Arkansas was the fewest points to win an SEC game since Auburn’s infamous 3-2 win over Mississippi State in 2008.
-More importantly, it was a real bad loss for Razorbacks coach Sam Pittman who is working his way onto a hot seat in his fourth season. … For the first time since 2014, Rutgers has reached six wins and bowl eligibility.
-The Scarlet Knight (6-2) won the game they badly needed to win at Indiana because the remaining four game include three ranked teams and Maryland (5-2). … Speaking on unlikely bowl teams, UNLV and first-year coach Barry Odom improved to 6-1 to become postseason-eligible for the first time since 2013. … This week in the wild, wild Big Ten West: No. 24 Iowa gave away control of the division by losing to a Minnesota team that didn’t score a touchdown and took Floyd of Rosedale for the first time since 2014; Wisconsin rallied with 18 points in the fourth quarter to beat Illinois on a touchdown pass in the final minute to an offensive lineman; Nebraska moved into the wide open race by beating Northwestern. … Toledo is making its case as the best team outside the Power Five.
+More importantly, it was a real bad loss for Razorbacks coach Sam Pittman, who is working his way onto a hot seat in his fourth season. … For the first time since 2014, Rutgers has reached six wins and bowl eligibility.
+The Scarlet Knight (6-2) won the game they badly needed to win at Indiana because the remaining four game include three ranked teams and Maryland (5-2). … Speaking of unlikely bowl teams, UNLV and first-year coach Barry Odom improved to 6-1 to become postseason-eligible for the first time since 2013. … This week in the wild, wild Big Ten West: No. 24 Iowa gave away control of the division by losing to a Minnesota team that didn’t score a touchdown when the Hawkeyes’ star punt returner inadvertently called a fair catch that wiped out a potential winning touchdown; Wisconsin rallied with 18 points in the fourth quarter to beat Illinois on a touchdown pass in the final minute to an offensive lineman; Nebraska moved into the wide open race by beating Northwestern. … Toledo is making its case as the best team outside the Power Five.
 The Rockets have won seven straight after beating MAC rival Miami (Ohio).

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com.
 Get alerts on the latest AP Top 25 poll throughout the season.
 Sign up here